jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Superscripts in this section are references.
 - I am unclear on "usually".
 Docs seem to imply distinction is based on operating environment.
-- We can sketch a crude heirarchy of types from their crude relations.
-- Bear in mind types are *intentionally simple* and have a utility roughly inverse the complexity of their definition.
-- The *implementation* of a type is a different matter we will not examine today.
-Our interests lie in understanding how two programming languages utilize types.
 :::

 ## `int`[@python_docs_numeric_types_2018]<sup>,</sup>[@python_docs_numeric_literals_2018]